Snille/MMM-Chart/README.md

 # MMM-Chart

-!!This is a work in progress!!
+!!This module is NOT developed any longer, please fork it if you want to fix it!!

 This an extension for the [MagicMirror²](https://magicmirror.builders/).